 God calls each of us to a particular vocation in life.
-The Catholic Church defines both particular vocations as three states of life: single, married, religious, and also a general vocation of all baptized believers.[widgets_on_pages id="In Post Ad"]
+The Catholic Church defines both particular vocations as states of life including marriage, religious life, and priesthood, as well as a general vocation of all baptized believers.[widgets_on_pages id="In Post Ad"]

 In any of these states of life God calls us to build up society in a manner that reflects the love of God.
 This is our general vocation as Christians.
 Even through work God wants us to build his kingdom.
 God calls us to meaningful work that brings value to humanity; work that does not exploit people for personal gain.
 In your occupation, ask yourself each day how your work will bring glory to God and help people rather than take advantage of others for personal profit.